firebase/firebase-tools/docs/auth-import.md

 # auth:import

-Import users into your firebase project from a data file(.csv or .json)
+Import users into your Firebase project from a data file(.csv or .json)

 ## Usage
 ```